Sharykhin/gl-mail-grpc-server/README.md

 Mail GRPC Server:
 =================

-This server is responsible for managing mails
+This server is responsible for managing mails.
+Currently is saves failed mails into a storage.
+Service provides grpc api for creating and getting list of failed mails

 Requirements:
 -------------